r-lib/xml2/README.md

 # xml2

-The xml2 package is a binding to [libxml2](http://xmlsoft.org), making it easy to use XML from R.
+The xml2 package is a binding to [libxml2](http://xmlsoft.org), making it easy to work with HTML and XML from R.

 ## Installation